zazzyzeph/node-frontend/README.md

 ## LiveReload ##

-Using LiveReload will refresh Chrome whenever the CSS is done compiling, or when you modify a Jade file in `views` or a Javascript file in the `javascripts` folder.
+Using LiveReload will refresh Chrome whenever the CSS is done compiling, or when you modify a Pug file in `views` or a Javascript file in the `javascripts` folder.

 LiveReload works by injecting a script right before `</body>`, and it's easiest to use the Chrome extension.